-Enough memory must be committed by the completion of the constructor to satisfy the initial memory requirement.
-(Committed means that this memory must always be available for allocation).
-The initial memory allocation must behave, with respect to successful allocation, as if it were contiguous; i.e., a correct implementation must guarantee that any sequence of object allocations that could ever succeed without exceeding a specified initial memory size will always succeed without exceeding that initial memory size and succeed for any instance of LTMemory with that initial memory size.
+Enough memory must be committed by the completion of the constructor to satisfy the memory requirement given in the constructor.
+Committed means that this memory must always be available for allocation.
+The memory allocation must behave, with respect to successful allocation, as if it were contiguous; i.e., a correct implementation must guarantee that any sequence of object allocations that could ever succeed without exceeding a specified initial memory size will always succeed without exceeding that initial memory size and succeed for any instance of LTMemory with that initial memory size.

 Creation of an LTMemory shall fail with a javax.realtime.
-OutOfMemoryStaticError when the current javax.realtime.Schedulable has been configured with a ScopeParameters.getMaxGlobalBackingStore that would be exceeded by said creation.
+OutOfMemoryStaticError when the current javax.realtime.Schedulable has been configured with a ScopedMemoryParameters.getMaxGlobalBackingStore that would be exceeded by said creation.